Projects per year

 Since February 2015, Sara works as Assistant Professor at the Centre for Agroecology, Water and Resilience (CAWR) at Coventry University.
 Here she leads the research on livestock and agroforestry farming systems.
 Among her current research projects is being part of CAWR-leadership team of the €4.1m H2020 project Organic-PLUS running from 2018-2022.
-Sara is Project Coordinator of the €7m H2020 project AGROMIX, running from 2020-2024.
-She also leads CAWR team in the H2020 MSCA-RISE project UNDERTREES, leading WP2 on Training and Career Development; and she's part of the recently awared H2020-CSA project AE4EU 'Agroecology for Europe', that will start in 2021.
+Sara is Project Coordinator (PI) of the €7m H2020 project AGROMIX, running from 2020-2024.
+She also leads CAWR team in the H2020 MSCA-RISE project UNDERTREES, leading WP2 on Training and Career Development; and she's part of the recently awarded H2020-CSA project AE4EU 'Agroecology for Europe', that started in January 2021.

 Sara has worked in Europe and in Latin America as veterinarian, lecturer and on community relief and knowledge exchange programmes.
 Between 2006 and 2009 she has run her own veterinary practice, leading a team of veterinary nurses and farm technicians.
 Her main research interests are livestock farming, agroforestry and the co-creation of knowledge between researchers and practitioners in a multi-actor approach.
 Having worked as a qualified veterinarian has given her not only academic insight into real farm management (technical and economic), it has also shaped her interests to facilitate the transition to more resilient farming systems.
 Sara has designed the Rapid Farm Practices Assessment (RFPA) tool to provide practical advice to farmers on how to improve their farm management in order to mitigate greenhouse gas (GHG) emissions, while creating opportunities for farmers to work as co-researchers.
 She currently collaborates with many researchers and farming associations globally, primarily in Spain, Italy, UK, Netherlands, Germany, Sweden, Chile, Ecuador, Argentina and Mexico.
 Being fluent in Italian, English, French, Spanish and Swedish helps her lead and bring together different farming and research cultures across Europe and Latin America.